Ayush-Puri/SYFE-Financial-Management-Project/README.md

-# SYFE Financial Management Project
+# Financial Management System

 ## Overview

-SYFE Financial Management is a RESTful API service for managing saving goals, transactions, and reports.
+This Financial Management System is a RESTful API service for managing saving goals, transactions, and reports.
 It allows users to register, manage their finances, and generate financial reports.
 Authentication is required for non-public endpoints.

 ---